-Romanian Chicken Liver and Onions with Polenta, a delicious and easy dish that reminds me of childhood.
+Chicken Liver and Onions with Polenta, a delicious and easy dinner recipe for the whole family, toddlers included.
 Packed with great flavours, and highly nutritious, this dish is also low carb, high protein, and gluten free, which means everyone gets to enjoy it.

 There are so many traditional dishes that make me proud of my background.
 From our beloved Sarmale, to some good old polenta that goes well with pretty much any meat or cheese, or this superb Chicken Liver and Onions, Romanian food is tasty, easy to make, and so full of great flavours.

 Together with my Quick Chicken Liver Pâté, which is the very best spread you can possibly have, this main dish is absolutely perfect for all the members of the family, toddlers (and even babies) included.

 If you completely leave the salt out, there is no reason why an over 6 month old baby can’t enjoy it too.
 My little ones certainly loved it.
 So, a big winner for us!